shengz123/awesome-legacy-bench/Readme.md

 # Legacy Transformation Benchmark

-A comprehensive set of tasks for legacy system transformation across multiple platforms, which is used as the benchmark to evaluate various SWE agents.
+A comprehensive set of tasks for legacy system transformation across multiple platforms, used as the benchmark to evaluate various SWE agents.

 ## Java